Skip to main content

 The standard method for soliciting information from a prospective outsourcing partner is a Request for Proposal (RFP).
 OCIO search consultants know the right questions to ask, and can help clients draft an effective RFP.

 Some institutions draft RFPs without such assistance, and risk leaving important questions unasked.
 Failure to solicit vital information can be a costly mistake.
-Our Fiduciary Insights, “OCIO RFPs: Are you asking these key questions?”, proposes some questions to add to the traditional RFP and provides some “What to look for” suggestions.
+Our Fiduciary Insights, “OCIO RFPs: Are you asking these key questions?” proposes some questions to add to the traditional RFP and provides some “what to look for” suggestions.

 Download Fiduciary Insights